 towards your course grade.)

-- You need to have at least 1hour completed by October 1, 2015.
+You need to have at least 1 hour completed by March 1, 2016.
 If not completed by that time, you will receive an email

 noting your need to begin participation in the research pool.

 You can participate in each experiment only once.

 If you cannot show up at your appointment, please inform your researcher!
 A 24-hour

 advance notice is required.
 Any student who does not provide 24-hour notice will need